Book Summary: Digital Minimalism: Choosing a Focused Life in a Noisy World - Cal Newport

-Note: This is not a complete summary of the book.
-The following are the notes I’ve highlighted in the book, that I can go back to for re-reading.
-These are mostly quoted from the book or paraphrased.
+Note: These are notes I’ve highlighted in the book, that I can go back to for re-reading.
+This is not a complete summary of the book.

 - Digital Minimalism A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.